 SECTION 1.
-The legislature finds that staggered start times for Hawaii's schools should be studied to determine the impact of staggered school start times in the overall establishment of an educational system that produces the best learning environment for Hawaii's elementary, middle, and high school students.
+The legislature finds that staggered start times for Hawaii's schools should be studied to determine the impact of staggered school start times in the overall establishment of an educational system that produces the best learning environment for Hawaii's K-12 students.

-7 According to the nonprofit Start School Later, early start 8 times began in the latter half of the twentieth century due to the limited fleets of suburban school buses.
-Suburban schools 9 10 staggered their school start times to allow the same fleet of 11 buses to serve all students.
-High school students were dropped-12 off the earliest.
-Urban schools also adopted this system of 13 transporting students to their respective schools, and extracurricular activities aligned themselves with this 14 15 staggered start time schedule.
+6 According to the nonprofit Start School Later, early start 7 times began in the latter half of the twentieth century due to 8 the limited fleets of suburban school buses.
+Suburban schools staggered their school start times to allow the same fleet of 9 10 buses to serve all students.
+High school students were dropped 11 off the earliest.
+Urban schools also adopted this system of 12 transporting students to their respective schools, and 13 extracurricular activities aligned themselves with this 14 staggered start time schedule.

-16 Research at the University of Minnesota found that17 teenagers typically cannot fall asleep until 10:45 p.m. or 11:00
+15 Research at the University of Minnesota found that 16 teenagers typically cannot fall asleep until 10:45 p.m. or 17 11:00 p.m.
+In contrast, a pediatrician at Blank Children's